-The Atlantic Slave Trade saw millions of Africans forcibly removed from their homeland, shipped across an ocean, and forced to work in brutal conditions in the Americas.
+The Atlantic Slave Trade saw millions of Africans removed from their homeland, shipped across an ocean, and forced to work in brutal conditions in the Americas.
 The trip itself, known as the Middle Passage, was a horrible, deadly, and inhumane experience.
-The conditions on slave ships were dirty, smelly, scary, and offered no amount of comfort to the newly enslaved passengers.
+The conditions on slave ships were dirty, scary, and offered no amount of comfort to the enslaved passengers.

 Africans Were Seized In Raids Or Purchased From African Slave Traders

-Slaves Were Put Onto The Ships And Chained Below Deck
+Captives Were Put Onto The Ships And Chained Below Deck

 He wasn't sure if the white men were going to kill him or eat him.
-Once he was on board he saw "a multitude of black people of every description chained together, every one of their countenances expressing dejection and sorrow," and was so filled with fear that he fainted.
+Once he was on board, he saw "a multitude of black people of every description chained together, every one of their countenances expressing dejection and sorrow," and was so filled with fear that he fainted.